Demons Protected by Angels

 Demons Protected by Angels is the fourth studio album by Canadian rapper Nav.
 It was released through XO and Republic Records on September 9, 2022.
 The album contains guest appearances from Lil Uzi Vert, Lil Baby, Travis Scott, Don Toliver, Future, Gunna, Lil Durk, RealestK, Bryson Tiller, and Babyface Ray.
 The bonus version was released on September 14, 2022.
-It includes an additional guest appearance from Internet Money for the previously-released 2020 single, "Lemonade", their collaboration featuring Gunna, Don Toliver, and Nav.
-Production on the single was handled by Nav himself, Tay Keith, Boi-1da, Money Musik, Pro Logic, Grayson, Mike Dean, and Wheezy, among others.
+It includes an additional guest appearance from Internet Money for the previously released 2020 single, "Lemonade", their collaboration alongside Gunna and Don Toliver, which features Nav.
+Production on the album was handled by Nav himself, Tay Keith, Boi-1da, Money Musik, Pro Logic, Grayson, Mike Dean, and Wheezy, among others.
 The album was nominated for Album of the Year and Rap Album/EP of the Year, and "Wrong Decisions" for Rap Single of the Year, at the Juno Awards of 2023.